 Is there a cure?

 Once diagnosed a patient is treated with antibiotics.
 A few years back, patients were treated using chloramphenicol.
 But after it showed to have severe side effects in some patients, the drug of choice has been changed to ciprofloxacin and ampicillin amongst others.
 Usually depending on the severity of the condition, a patient might be administered the drugs either orally or intravenously.
+Read about the latest break through in typhoid research: A new vaccine to fight typhoid.

 What care should one take during convalescence?